Glen Alpine, New South Wales: History

 Glen Alpine began as a golf course estate with houses constructed mainly inside the looping design of the 18 hole course.
 The suburb features local shops and a tennis complex 500 metres from the golf course clubhouse.
 From the late 1990s, development expanded outside this ring towards the local shopping centre Macarthur Square.

 In the past few years a new estate, Macarthur Gardens has been developed in the area between the 6th hole, Menangle Road and Macarthur Square.
-This development consists of over 50 new single and double story houses on much smaller blocks than those of Glen Alpine.
+This development consists of over 50 new single and double storey houses on much smaller blocks than those of Glen Alpine.
 The modern style of these homes complements those of Glen Alpine.
 Englorie Park is another new development in this area between Glen Alpine and Ambarvale.

 The name Glen Alpine dates back to the 1820s when Thomas Reddall, who lends his name to Thomas Reddall High School in neighbouring Ambarvale, built a house with that name.
 The house burnt down in the early 1900s and the site is now called Heritage Park on Abington Crescent.
 But not long after the house burnt down, property owner James Sheil built a new Glen Alpine and this house remains in Bell Tree Close.

 Population

-In the 2016 Census, there were 4,559 people in Glen Alpine.
-69.9% of people were born in Australia.
-The next most common country of birth was England at 4.1%.
-75.7% of people spoke only English at home.
-Other languages spoken at home included Arabic at 3.2%.
-The most common responses for religion were Catholic 35.7%, Anglican 17.4% and No Religion 13.2%.
+In the 2021 Census, there were 4,429 people in Glen Alpine.
+70.1% of people were born in Australia.
+The next most common country of birth was England at 3.5%.
+74.4% of people spoke only English at home.
+Other languages spoken at home included Arabic at 4.2%.
+The most common responses for religion were Catholic 31.0%, No Religion 18.3% and Anglican 15.7%.